armenr/ansiformer/README.md

 ## Usage

 Once installed, you can provision resources by including an `ansible` provisioner block.

+NOTE: If not provided `ansible_version`, by default this will install latest ansible version.

 The following example demonstrates a configuration block to apply a host group's plays to new instances.
 You can specify a list of hostgroups and a list of plays to specify which ansible tasks to perform on the host.